Kalman Bayesian Neural Networks for Closed-form Online Learning: Experiments

-In this section we compare the KBNN to SVI, MCMC and PBP for regression tasks on six UCI datasets: Boston, Concrete, Energy, Wine, Naval, and Yacht.
+\paragraph{UCI Regression Datasets} In this section we compare the KBNN to SVI, MCMC and PBP for regression tasks on nine UCI datasets: Boston, Concrete, Energy, Wine, Naval, Yacht, Kni8nm, Power and Year.
+These datasets are commonly used for BNN performance evaluation (cf. \citet{hernandez2015probabilistic}).
 Like in the previous sections, the datasets are split into random train and test sets with $90\%$ and $10\%$ of the data, respectively.
-For SVI and MCMC we use implementations build in the probabilistic programming package Pyro (\cite{bingham2018pyro}, Apache license).
-All methods are compared using the same network architecture with one hidden layer comprising 50 units and ReLU activations.
-On each dataset, we use $40$ epochs for PBP as the authors proposed in \cite{hernandez2015probabilistic} and $5,000$ training epochs for SVI, after which the trained models converged well mostly.
-MCMC is conducted with NUTS and we draw $100$ samples from the posterior distribution.
-Although KBNN is designed for online learning, i.e., processing the data only once, we also executed KBNN with 10 epochs of training (denoted KBNN~10 in the following).
-This leads to improved performance for more complex UCI datasets.
+For SVI and MCMC we use implementations build in the probabilistic programming package Pyro \cite{bingham2018pyro} .
+All methods are compared using the same network architecture with one hidden layer comprising 50 units and ReLU activations as proposed in \citet{hernandez2015probabilistic}.
+We use $40$ epochs for PBP as in \citet{hernandez2015probabilistic} and $5,000$ epochs for SVI, after which the trained models converged well mostly.
+MCMC is conducted with NUTS and we draw $100$ samples from the posterior.
+Although KBNN is designed for online learning, i.e., processing the data only once, we also executed KBNN with 10 epochs of training---denoted KBNN~10 in the following---to improve the performance.
 We repeat the experiments ten times with random initializations and average the results.

 Tables~\ref{table:UCI-performance-rmse} and \ref{table:UCI-performance-nll} show the average RMSE and NLL on the test sets as well as the training time.
 KBNN~1, i.e., the online version, achieves a performance being close to other methods on some datasets while requiring significantly less training time for all datasets.
 Particularly compared to SVI, the performance gap between KBNN~1 and SVI is narrow.
-KBNN~10 is able to outperform SVI in most cases and outperforms PBP and MCMC on some datasets.
-For the Concrete and Naval datasets, KBNN even outperforms MCMC and PBP in terms of RMSE and PBP also on Boston and Energy.
-For an increasing number of epochs the NLL value of the KBNN increases in-between for the Boston, Concrete and Wine datasets.
-A plot of the NLL against the number of epochs showing this behavior can be found in the appendix.
-This increase is caused by too low variances in certain areas, where a small deviation between the prediction and ground truth results in large NLL~values.
+KBNN~10 outperforms SVI in most cases and PBP and MCMC on some datasets.
+For the Concrete, Naval and Year datasets, KBNN even outperforms MCMC and PBP in terms of RMSE and PBP also on Boston and Energy.
+For an increasing number of epochs the NLL value of the KBNN increases in-between for the Boston, Concrete and Wine datasets. \arXiv{A plot of the NLL against the number of epochs showing this behavior can be found in the supplementary material.} This increase is caused by too low variances.